 If any DME covered by Medicare is lost, stolen, or damaged in an accident or a natural disaster, so badly that it can’t be repaired, Medicare will, as long as you have proof, replace it.

-What’s the procedure for getting an adjustable/hospital bed with Medicare coverage ?
+What’s the procedure for getting an adjustable/hospital bed at home with Medicare coverage ?

-To get a hospital bed for home use covered through Medicare Part B you will need to –
+To get coverage for an adjustable bed for home use covered through Medicare Part B you will need to –

 - be enrolled in Medicare Part B